viveksidagam/statistics_canada/README.md

 The code can be run independently anywhere.
 It pulls data from the internet and then does all the needed tasks.

-Please let me in case of any questions issues faced with loading the repo.
+Please let me know in case there are any questions or issues with loading the repo.